CarlSargunar/Umbraco-Docker/Article_2.md

 - Docker Volumes : A way to share data between containers, and to persist data between restarts
 - Docker Networking : More details around how to connect containers to each other
+- DockerFile : Defining the componentsand build steps required to build a container image
 - Docker Compose : A tool to manage multiple containers in a single file

 ## It's all about storage